 - 1/3 cup fresh lime juice

-Add these ingredients to the Instant Pot over the browned pork.
+Add all carnitas cooking juices ingredients to the Instant Pot over the browned pork.
 Secure lid and cook on Manual at high pressure for 15 minutes.
 Quick release, remove the pork and shred (or use a potato masher to shred).

 Keep with juices in an airtight container in the fridge one week.
 Before serving each time, follow broiling instructions.
 Don't skip the browny bits!